INTERNATIONAL STUDENT WITHDRAWAL & REFUND POLICY

-- The College’s international refund and withdrawal policy is designed to be in compliance with Ministry of Training, Colleges, and Universities (MTCU) and Citizenship & Immigration Canada (CIC) guidelines.
+- George Brown College’s international student withdrawal/refund policy complies with Ministry of Advanced Education and Skills Development directive and Citizenship & Immigration Canada (CIC) regulations.

 Day 10 of the semester